HenestrosaDev/audiotext/README.md

 ### Transcribe From

-You can transcribe from three audio sources:
+You can transcribe from four sources:

 - **File** (see image above): Click on the file explorer icon to select the file you want to transcribe.
 You can also manually enter the path to the file into the input field.
 You can transcribe audio from both audio and video files.
 Note that the file explorer has the `All supported files` option selected by default.
 To select only audio files or video files, click the combo box in the lower right corner of the file explorer to change the file type, as marked in red in the following image: